top of page

 Communication Director

 Graduating Cum Laude from The University of Notre Dame with a Bachelors of Architecture, Mahon focused her education on the study of how the built environment impacts socialization and wellness.
-With dual minors in Sustainability and Sociology, she acted as research assistant studying environmental psychology in school cafeterias and conducted independent research on housing for PTSD patients, landscaping as a tool of CPTED, and how the social conditions of a commune create unique urban design features.
+With dual minors in Sustainability and Sociology, she acted as research assistant studying environmental psychology in school cafeterias and conducted independent research on housing for PTSD patients.

 Bell, Matthew_B_W.jpg